-TXNM Energy has agreed to be acquired by Blackstone Infrastructure for $61.25 per share in cash, with the merger already approved by shareholders in August 2025.
+TXNM Energy has entered into a definitive merger agreement with Blackstone Infrastructure Partners to be acquired for $61.25 per share in cash, with the transaction already approved by shareholders.

 Interest expense surged 48.8% — significant debt increase or rising rates materially impacting earnings.